-A sponsored guest account is required for voucher or temporary staff, former students or staff who are no longer eligible but need continuing access to their account, as well as visitors who need an MIT electronic identity.
+A guest account is required for temporary staff, former students or staff who are no longer eligible but need continuing access to their account, and visitors who need an MIT electronic identity.

-Passwords protect and limit access to personal data and to the IT resources at MIT.
+Passwords protect and limit access to your personal data and to IT resources at MIT.

-The Roles Database stores access rules (user authorizations) for other applications, such as SAP, Data Warehouse, and the Graduate Admissions System, among others.
-Specially Authorized Departmental and Central Administrators use the web-based Roles Database application to view and manage the user authorizations.
+The Roles Database stores access rules (user authorizations) for applications like SAP, Data Warehouse, and the Graduate Admissions System, among others.
+Specially Authorized Departmental and Central Administrators use the web-based Roles Database application to view and manage user authorizations.

-MIT Touchstone is a single sign-on web authentication service that allows members of the MIT community to log in to participating MIT and federated websites.
-When using a Touchstone-enabled application, your password will never be passed to the application server.
+MIT Touchstone is a single sign-on web authentication service that allows members of the MIT community to log in to participating MIT and federated websites using their MIT credentials.
+When using a Touchstone-enabled application, your credentials will never be passed to the application service.

 An Athena locker is a directory (aka: folder) on the Athena filesystem.
 IS&T creates lockers for official MIT courses, UROP projects, student living groups, ASA recognized student activities and MIT organizations (including administrative offices, academic departments, programs, and lab or research groups).